makerstorage/blockAngel/blockAnatomy.md

 ```

 The code block at the top is the function that defines the block in the UI.
 The second one is the generator.
-We need to modify the generator inorder to gnerate html code from this block.
+We need to modify the generator in order to generate HTML code from this block.

-After the modification it will be like below.
+After the modification code generator will be like below.

 ```javascript